"Hong Kong"

 York Times.
 He stated: “We have principles and values that we want to

-promote, but we’re not looking to inject the United States into the middle of
+promote, but we’re not looking to inject the United States China ’s

 That